 If you’re experiencing hardness levels below 20 grains per gallon (GPG) and are interested in an alternative water softener to reduce scale build-up, the Eddy Electronic Water Descaler ED6002P should be at the top of your list.

-It’s an alternative system that, unlike traditional water softeners, doesn’t remove or add minerals to your water.
+Unlike traditional water softeners, it’s an alternative system that doesn’t remove or add minerals to your water.
 Rather, it produces an electromagnetic wave that alters the adhesive properties of hard water minerals and prevents them from creating limescale build-up in your pipes.
-This process is accomplished by wrapping two coils around the incoming water supply line and plugging the Eddy Water Descaler to a power supply.
+This process is accomplished by wrapping two coils around the incoming water supply line and plugging the Eddy Water Descaler into a power supply.

 Because of its convenient compact size (6.75” x 3.5”), it can easily be placed in a wall or panel.
 This makes it a great option for small apartments and one-bedroom houses.
 Installation is also very simple and doesn’t require plumbing changes.